jeffersonfparil/poolgen/README.md

 Convert [synchronised pileup format](#Sync) into a matrix ($n$ pools x $p$ alleles across loci) and write into a comma-delimited (csv) file.

+### impute

+Impute allele frequencies set to missing accoriding to another minimum depth parameter, i.e. `--min-depth-set-to-missing`.
+Two imputation algorithms are currently available (a third one is in the works):

+1. computationally efficient mean value imputation, and
+2. adaptive linkage disequilibrium-based k-nearest neighbour imputation (an extension of [LD-kNNi](https://doi.org/10.1534/g3.115.021667)).

 ### fisher_exact_test

 Perform Fisher's exact test per locus.